PPP fully prepared to thwart ‘PTIMF’ budget: Bilawal

 He said levying heavy taxes on the already poverty stricken masses to fill the exchequer, would not lead to real economic growth.
 “And plunging Pakistan further into debt with no plan for true growth would never lift the economy from ruin,” he said.

 Bilawal said that for all the tall claims of growth, the common man is still unable to buy food or medicine.
-He said that this talk of growth was tantamount to pouring salt on the wounds of the millions of Pakistanis whom this government has pushed below the poverty line.
+He said that this talk of growth was tantamount to pouring salt on the wounds of the millions of Pakistanis as his government has pushed below the poverty line.

 He said the selected PTI-led federal government now has a history of extorting money from the masses while it allows its cronies in and out of government to plunder the state.
 “This selected federal government favours the elite with amnesty schemes while it deprives the people of their right to live with dignity,” he said, adding that every policy this PTI-led federal government has pushed serves the interests of their crony capitalist backers.